sstepowany/timesheet-report-helper/README.txt

 1.1.
 Python installers are located in folder "wheels/pythonInstallers".
 1.2.
 Choose correct installer depending on a windows version (32 or 64bit).
 1.3.
 After installation make sure you have python executable added to the PATH variable.
+1.4.
+After installation make sure you have "pip" command executable added to the PATH variable. (python_dir/Scripts)

 2. Install dependencies for report helper.
 2.1.
 Open command line tool.